 Dr. Reed received his bachelor's degree in Health and Physical Education, his master's degree in Secondary Education, and doctorate degree in Education (with a major in Teacher Education) from George Washington University.

-Although much of his career has been devoted to the academic community, Dr. Reed is equally at home in the political realm, having served for six years in the executive office of the Governor of Florida, beginning as Education Policy Coordinator and ending as Chief of Staff.
+Although much of his career had been devoted to the academic community, Dr. Reed was equally at home in the political realm, where he served for six years in the executive office of the Governor of Florida, beginning as Education Policy Coordinator and ending as Chief of Staff.

-Dr. Reed's policy priorities include improving the link between K-12 and higher education, creating partnerships between business and higher education, and reaching poor and traditionally under-represented student populations.
-Active on several civic and corporate boards, Dr. Reed also has written and spoken widely on education, finance, management, governance, and the politics of education.
-His public and professional commitments include serving on the boards of the National Center for Educational Accountability, the National Business-Higher Education Forum, and the College Board.
+Dr. Reed's policy priorities included improving the link between K-12 and higher education, creating partnerships between business and higher education, and reaching poor and traditionally under-represented student populations.
+Active on several civic and corporate boards, Dr. Reed also wrote and spoke widely on education, finance, management, governance, and the politics of education.
+His public and professional commitments included serving on the boards of the National Center for Educational Accountability, the National Business-Higher Education Forum, and the College Board.

 Judith Berry Griffin’s combined experience as an educational administrator and leader, consultant, author and lecturer led her to establish The Ophelia J. Berry Fund in 2003.
 She is founding president of the Fund’s first program, Pathways to College.
 The program is a national after-school initiative to help high-potential students of color develop the critical thinking skills and habits of mind to make achieving a college education an attainable goal, thereby encouraging school-wide improvement and reform.

 Since its founding in 1992, Pathways to College has served more than 2,100 students.
 Many of its graduates go on to selective four-year colleges such as Brown, Smith, Stanford, Hampshire and the University of Chicago.